Comparisons

 Five Acorns alternatives, ranked by who they fit

-1. Slyce — for owning the brands you shop at, free
+1. Slyce — for owning the brands you shop at, flat fee

 Mechanic: Connect a card.
 When you spend at a publicly traded company, Slyce buys you a fractional share of that company.
 Spend at Starbucks, you get a slyce of SBUX.
 Spend at Nike, you get a slyce of NKE.

-Where it loses: Pre-launch — Acorns has a decade of operational track record, IRA support, and a checking product Slyce doesn't.
-If breadth and longevity matter more than the spend-to-own thesis, Acorns or Betterment fits better.
-Our investment-adviser registration is in progress under the Investment Advisers Act of 1940[1]; you can look up any adviser on IAPD[2] before funding.
+Where it loses: Pre-launch — Acorns has a decade of operational track record, IRA support, custodial accounts, and a checking product Slyce doesn't.
+And it's not free: depending on tier, Acorns can cost less than Slyce's flat $9.99.
+If breadth, longevity, or lowest cost matter more than the spend-to-own thesis, Acorns or a free DIY broker fits better.

-Honest take: If the appeal of Acorns was "spending makes investing easy" and the friction was the subscription, Slyce is the closest match.
+Honest take: If the appeal of Acorns was "spending makes investing easy" and you want to own specific brands rather than a fund, Slyce is the closest match — just not the cheapest.
 Slyce vs. Acorns head-to-head walks the full comparison.

 2. Grifin — for the same mechanic, paid

 Mechanic: Same as Slyce.
 Spend triggers a fractional-share buy of the merchant.
-Operated by Interest Financial LLC, a registered investment adviser (CRD #300418)[3].
+Grifin is the original, established spend-to-own app.

 Cost: Monthly subscription[1].
 Current pricing is on Grifin's help center.